A CHEAP DAY OUT

 GETTING THERE

-Access from stations along Euston Road - Great Portland Street, Warren Street, Euston Square, Euston, Kings Cross/St Pancras and Thameslink.
+Access from stations along Euston Road - Great Portland Street, Warren Street, Euston Square, Euston, Kings Cross/St Pancras.
 Also Goodge Street and Tottenham Court Road on the west and Russell Square.

 Travelcard Zone 1